Rajpratik71/sheepdog-wiki/Erasure-Code-Support.md

     erasure code(4 : 2)  : write 46.6 MB/s, read 82.9 MB/s

 # Least number of nodes to run cluster
   You need at least X alive nodes (e.g, 4 nodes in 4:2 scheme) to serve the read/write request.
 If number of nodes drops to below X, the cluster will deny of service.
-Note that if you only X nodes in the cluster, it means you don't have any redundancy parity generated.
+Note that if you only have X nodes in the cluster, it means you don't have any redundancy parity generated.